AlienEngineer/KnockoutJs.SignalR/README.md

 ```

-Withouth any extra code push is will be broadcasted via SingalR.
+Without any extra code push will be broadcasted via SingalR.
 ```Javascript
   self.addTask = function () {
     self.tasks.push(new Task({ Title: this.newTaskText() }));